We may earn money or products from the companies mentioned in this post.

 Just get done what you can get done and those little bits will add up.
 When I am consistent about doing a little every day my home is so much more organized and tidy.
 When you allow yourself to get stuck in being overwhelmed that’s when nothing gets done and it just gets worse.

 #3: Clean up as you go

-This can be such a great way to keep up with organization.
+This can be such a great way to keep up with getting more organized.
 Just make more effort to clean up as you go.
 Doing this is a great way to maximize your effort and get the most done in your home.

 It can really be effective when I make the decision to not waste trips around the house but instead if I’m in the living room and heading to the kitchen to glance around me and see if there is anything in the living room that needs to go to the kitchen and bring it with me.

 If you are already heading to another part of the house take things that need to go that direction with you and put them away.
 Also if you are t something in the oven for 20 minutes and are going to have to wait for it to bake.
 Take those 20 minutes and do the dishes, pick up the kitchen.
 Start doing things as you go through your day and I know you will be pleasantly surprised with how much gets done without you realizing it.

 This is one area I’m really working on in 2019 to get my home and life more organized.
 I’m not very good with setting and sticking to a routine so it’s a goal of mine to get better at this over the year.
 I’m working through Crystal Paine’s Make Over Your Mornings course currently and hoping that it will help teach me what I need to know to establish better routines.

 My goal is that I will make getting more organized a more routine part of my family’s life and that it will help us to keep up with home tasks by making them a regular part of the schedule.

 I know that we all like stuff and especially in our culture and world obtaining more is the goal but the truth is that we can live with less and still be quite happy and content.
 Check out 24 reasons why you can be happier with less.